kwamedan/my-full-template/README.md

 Similar to the contact number, I have set the float to right and created a class for the review section to float all its content

+* The icons have been displayed too close to their parent text:

+To combat this, I have decided to add padding to each icon relative to its position:

 ## Deployment

 ## Credits